What Is Mononeuritis Multiplex?

 Mononeuritis multiplex (MNM) is a disorder of the nervous system.
-It affects two areas of the nervous system and can result in severe pain, loss of motor ability, and loss of sensation in two random areas of the body.
-The areas that MNM affects will depend on the underlying cause of the condition.
+It can result in severe pain, loss of motor ability, and loss of sensation in at least two separate areas of the body.
+The areas affected by MNM depend on the underlying cause of the condition.

 Several diseases can cause MNM.
 These include: